 In DIVE mode, the no-fly time is shown in the center window next to the airplane image.
-In TIME mode, the airplane image is shown in the top left corner and the no-fly time on the bottom row.
+In TIME mode, the airplane image is shown in the top left corner.
 Flying or traveling to a higher altitude should be avoided at any time when the computer is counting down the no-fly time.